 Question: Pitch or sap is leaking out from my logs.
 I want to know if there is anything that can be done to keep this from happening.

 In extreme cases, pitch can continue to seep out for many years.
-It is my opinion that this is happening because the stain on the logs is acting as a blocker and once the stain begins to get older, it starts to fail and break down and this “blocking” effect goes away.
+It is my opinion that this is happening because the stain on the logs is acting as a blocker; as it ages, it starts to fail and break down, and this “blocking” effect goes away.
 When this happens, the sap is allowed to flow again.
-Here is an article entitled: “Effective Management of Resin Exudation from Eastern White and Red Pine” done by the University of Maine.
-Just in case you want more information on this and what resin blockers might be able to do, click here for a PDF of this study.

 How to Repair Leaking in Log Homes Imagine a cozy fall day.
 You’re in the living room sipping a cup…